-Ppb or ug/l- Parts per billion or micrograms per litre: one ounce in 7,350,000 gallons of water ppm or mg/l- Parts per million or milligrams per litre: one ounce in 7,350 gallons of water mrem:millirems per year; a measure of radiation absorbed by the body.
+Ppb or ug/l- Parts per billion or micrograms per liter: one ounce in 7,350,000 gallons of water ppm or mg/l- Parts per million or milligrams per liter: one ounce in 7.350 gallons of water mrem:millirems per year; a measure of radiation absorbed by the nd: Not detected. n/a: Not applicable.